 Section 3: Identify and Assess Risks - Third Parties

-Don’t include only third parties whose staff has access to your data, such as your IT services provider, accountant, or payroll service.
-Also include providers of products and services you use to store and move data, e.g. Dropbox, Box.com, or Salesforce.
+When creating a list of third-party entities that have access to your data, do not limit it to just those with staff who can access it, such as your IT services provider, accountant or payroll service.
+You should also include providers of products and services you use to store and move data (e.g., Dropbox, Box.com, or Salesforce).

 Section 4: Protect - Information Assets